HDCong/SoftwareDesign-Deadline05-DistributeObject/README.md

 3. Similar to the client side, create abstract CObject (define in CObject.java) is managed by CObjectManager.
 But in CObjectManager, just call methods defined in SObjectManager.

 4. Create object derived in client side, extend CObject.
-This object with attributes is mapped from SDerived
+This object has attributes is mapped from SDerived